ense23/Logistics-Model/README.md

 # Demand Modeling Across Different Codes
 The demand modeling evolved across the three versions of the code:
-• Code 1: model without the implementation of the L­shaped algorithm and the de­ mand is based on hospitalization rates.
+• Code 1: model without the implementation of the L­shaped algorithm and the de­mand is based on hospitalization rates.[SpecialeMOD.py]
 • Code 2: model with implementation of the L­shaped algorithm and the demand is based on hospitalization rates.
+[StarMOD.py]
-• Code 3: model with the implementation of the L­shaped algorithm and the demand is based on real vaccination rates.
+• Code 3: model with the implementation of the L­shaped algorithm and the demand is based on real vaccination rates.[StarFinale.py]